jez/blog/source/_posts/2017-10-28-variables-and-binding.markdown

 Variables show up in the most interesting places, and I always smile when I find them being used in new and surprising ways.
-On the flip side, languages that implement variables and binding suffer no end of trouble and programmers are forced to cope with their absence.[^trouble]
+On the flip side, languages that don't implement variables and binding suffer no end of trouble and programmers are forced to cope with their absence.[^trouble]

 I think variables are just so cool!